phpMv/ubiquity-devtools/README.md

                 Creates a new project
                   · Ubiquity new blog
                 With admin interface
-                  · Ubiquity new blog -q=semantic -a
+                  · Ubiquity new blog -a
                 and models generation
-                  · Ubiquity new blog -q=semantic -a -m -b=blogDB
+                  · Ubiquity new blog -a -m -b=blogDB

 ■ serve [] =>
         · Start the php web server.